Find Trade Skills Schools

 Find Schools Near

-What is an Executive Secretary and Executive Administrative Assistant?
+What Do Executive Secretary and Executive Administrative Assistant Do?

-Job Description & Duties Provide high-level administrative support by conducting research, preparing statistical reports, handling information requests, and performing clerical functions such as preparing correspondence, receiving visitors, arranging conference calls, and scheduling meetings.
+Position Description Provide high-level administrative support by conducting research, preparing statistical reports, handling information requests, and performing clerical functions such as preparing correspondence, receiving visitors, arranging conference calls, and scheduling meetings.
 May also train and supervise lower-level clerical staff.

 • Perform general office duties, such as ordering supplies, maintaining records management database systems, and performing basic bookkeeping work.

-Executive Secretary & Executive Administrative Assistant Required Skills
+What Every Executive Secretary & Executive Administrative Assistant Should Know

 Below is a list of the skills most Executive Secretaries and Executive Administrative Assistants say are important on the job.